 Tahoe's family-friendly Northstar resort is also home to the area's biggest ice-skating rink, clocking in at 9,000 square feet.
 The rink is free and open to all.
 Adults can cozy up by the fire pits with a cocktail, or pack a s'mores kit for the little ones to have some fun.

-Take a Day Trip to Virginia City
+Take a Day Trip to Virginia City (Year Round)

 You can also visit The Way It Was Museum, home to mining artifacts, or the Fourth Ward School Museum, where you can see a well-preserved 1876 classroom.
 Depending on where you're staying at the lake, it's about a 45-minute drive.